coecms/cms-wiki/Wiki/starting/starting-leaving.md

 For files that might be useful to a small cluster of people but not worth publishing you simply need to change the ownership of the files: get the files to be owned by someone who is present after you leave.

-If the files are at NCI, you can not change the files' ownership.
-You and the Lead CI of the project owning the files will need to contact help@nci.org.au so NCI staff can do it for you.
+You cannot change the ownership of files that reside at NCI.
+You and the Lead CI of the project owning the files need to contact help@nci.org.au so NCI staff can do it for you.

 ```{warning}
 Often researchers shared data with others without publishing it even when this data is used for new publication, this should be avoided at any cost.
 It does create an issue for the creator of the data who won't get recognition and for the user who might struggle to refer to the exact data when publishing a paper.
 As it is now a requirement to publish data associated with a paper it is always bets to publish before sharing!